-- Although Acquisition A is a significant acquisition using the initial significance test, by applying the optional test, the issuer may be able to demonstrate that a reasonable investor would not regard Acquisition A to be the primary business of the issuer. - In this circumstance, the issuer experienced growth subsequent to acquiring Acquisition A such that Acquisition A no longer exceeds the 100% threshold.
+- Although Acquisition A exceeds the 100% threshold for the asset test using the initial significance tests, by applying the optional significance tests, the issuer may be able to demonstrate that a reasonable investor would not regard Acquisition A to be the primary business of the issuer. - In this circumstance, the issuer experienced growth subsequent to acquiring Acquisition A such that Acquisition A no longer exceeds the 100% threshold.
 As a result, a reasonable investor would not regard Acquisition A to be the primary business of the issuer.
-Therefore, the issuer would not be required to provide historical financial statements of Acquisition A under Item 32 of Form 41-101F1.

-- If the issuer applied the optional test and Acquisition A still exceeded the 100% threshold, the issuer would have been required to provide audited financial statements of Acquisition A for enough periods so that when those periods are added to the periods for which the issuer's financial statements are included in the prospectus, the results of the issuer and Acquisition A, either separately or on a consolidated basis, totals three years.
-This means that the issuer would have been required to include in the IPO prospectus: - o its audited consolidated financial statements for each of the three years ended December 31, 2020, 2019 and 2018 which include the results of Acquisition A from October 1, 2019 onwards, and - the audited standalone financial statements of Acquisition A for the period from January 1, 2019 to September 30, 2019, and for the year-ended December 31, 2018.
+Therefore, the issuer would not be required to provide historical financial statements of Acquisition A under Item 32 of Form 41-101F1. - However, if the issuer applied the optional significance tests and Acquisition A still exceeded the 100% threshold for any of the significance tests, the issuer would have been required to provide audited financial statements of Acquisition A for enough periods so that when those periods are added to the periods for which the issuer's financial statements are included in the prospectus, the results of the issuer and Acquisition A, either separately or on a consolidated basis, total 3 years.
+This means that the issuer would have been required to include in the IPO prospectus: - o its audited consolidated financial statements for each of the 3 years ended December 31, 2020, 2019 and 2018, which include the results of Acquisition A from October 1, 2019 onwards, and - the audited standalone financial statements of Acquisition A for the period from January 1, 2019 to September 30, 2019, and for the yearended December 31, 2018.

-Example 2: An issuer has recently changed its primary business through the acquisition of a new business and the acquisition does not meet the 100% significance threshold
+Example 2: An issuer has recently changed its primary business through the acquisition of a new business and the acquisition does not meet the 100% threshold for any of the significance tests.